-To this end, the FSB has prepared this consultative document.
-The consultative document leverages on the insights of members of the Workstream on Third-Party Risk and Outsourcing under the SRC and inputs from external stakeholders.
-It is also informed by a survey on practices and challenges, as well as financial authorities' expectations in relation to financial institutions' third-party risk management.
+To this end, the FSB has prepared this document.
+The document leverages the insights of members of a Workstream on Third-Party Risk and Outsourcing under the SRC and inputs from external stakeholders.
+It is also informed by a survey on practices and challenges, as well as financial authorities' expectations in relation to financial institutions' third-party risk management.3

-Recognising differences across jurisdictions and financial institutions, the consultative document proposes a flexible and risk-based set of tools ("toolkit") which financial authorities and financial institutions may consider based on their circumstances, including the legal framework and specific features of the financial services sector in their jurisdictions.
+Recognising differences across jurisdictions and financial institutions, the document proposes a flexible and risk-based set of tools ("toolkit") which financial authorities and financial institutions may consider based on their circumstances, including the legal framework and specific features of the financial services sector in their jurisdictions.
 At the same time, the toolkit seeks to promote comparable and interoperable approaches across jurisdictions.
 The toolkit is designed to complement and build on relevant existing standards and guidance by international Standard-Setting Bodies (SSBs) and financial authorities, but not replace them.